Pioneer

 E.D.K (Douglas) Martin (Bayfield-Nares)

 Douglas Martin joined the GBA Board in 1963.
-He took on the role of Land Use Planning Committee Chair in 1966 and Secretary Treasurer in 1974.
-Early on, wearing his land use planning hat, he was very engaged with the Province as the Province deliberated on the future use of Crown Lands and then regional governance.
+He took on the role of Land Use Planning Committee Chair in 1966 and Secretary-Treasurer in 1974.
+Early on, wearing his land use planning hat, he was very engaged with the Province of Ontario as it deliberated on the future use of Crown Lands and then regional governance.
 He was instrumental in working with Norman Pearson on the latter’s seminal report calling for the creation of an island township on Georgian Bay.

 Norman Pearson